kreshuklab/go-nuclear/docs/chapters/plantseg/index.md

 # Run PlantSeg: A Guide <!-- omit in toc -->

+_This documentation page is a copy of the [GoNuclear-PlantSeg README.md file](https://github.com/kreshuklab/go-nuclear/blob/main/plantseg/README.md)._

 ## Installation

 It is recommended to install this package with `mamba` (see below).
 If you don't have `mamba` installed, you can install it with `conda`.
 We start the guide by installing Mini-`conda`.